Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ####Connect raster cells to FOUR neighbors instead of EIGHT

-For raster operations, Circuitscape creates a graph (network) by connecting cells to their four (Fig. X) or eight immediate neighbors.
+For raster operations, Circuitscape creates a graph (network) by connecting cells to their four (Fig. ?) or eight immediate neighbors.
 The default is eight (four cardinal and four diagonal neighbors), but check this box if you want to connect cells to their four cardinal neighbors only.